princyiakov/email_classifier/README.md

   but only four data for "trip reports" !
   ![Target data disribution](https://github.com/princyiakov/email_classifier/blob/main/images/target_distribution.PNG)

-- MAILS DISTRIBUTION BASED ON MONTHS : Maximum mails have been sent in the month of July and least in January
+- MAILS DISTRIBUTION BASED ON MONTHS : Maximum mails have been sent in the month of July and least in January.

   ![Monthly data disribution](https://github.com/princyiakov/email_classifier/blob/main/images/month_distribution.PNG)

 - What were they discussing during these two months ?!
 Lets see !